Children and Family Support Worker, Language post (Urdu)

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Children and Family Support Worker position.
 Tailor your application to highlight relevant experiences and skills that align with the role.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience working with children and families, particularly in contexts related to domestic violence or support services.
-Use specific examples to demonstrate your impact.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous work or volunteer experience related to domestic violence support, child care, or community services.
+Use specific examples to demonstrate your impact in these areas.

 Showcase Language Skills: Since this position requires proficiency in Urdu, make sure to clearly state your language skills in your application.
-Provide examples of how you have used your language abilities in a professional setting, especially in supporting diverse communities.
+Provide examples of how you have used your language abilities in a professional context, especially in supporting families or children.

-Craft a Compelling Cover Letter: Write a personalised cover letter that reflects your passion for the mission of Birmingham and Solihull Women’s Aid.
-Discuss why you want to work with them and how your values align with their goals in tackling domestic violence and supporting women and children.
+Craft a Compelling Cover Letter: Write a personalised cover letter that reflects your passion for supporting women and children affected by domestic violence.
+Discuss why you want to work with Birmingham and Solihull Women’s Aid and how your values align with their mission.

 How to prepare for a job interview at Birmingham and Solihull Women's Aid